AhmedElsherbini/Align2XL/README.md

 # Multifasta_analysis_tool

 This tool is used to filter and manipulate  multifasta files (DNA or protein).
 Therefore, you can extract/ exlude sequneces from the file.
-Also, you can convert Clustal2xlsx to get the longest conserved seq among your culstal files and you will get you a list and plots of the variants in your clustal file !
+Also, you can convert Clustal2xlsx to get the longest conserved seq among your culstal files and you will get you a list and plots of the variants.

 ## Installation